ekim-boran/raft-kv/README.md

 ### TODO:
 - check if AWS Tests still working or not
 - Refactor testing code.
+Test utilities can be simplified further.
-- Add network partitions to induce split brain
+- Add new test cases: network partitions to induce split brain